harshab1/github-demo/git-commands.md

 git tag -a tag-name -f new-commit-id --> to force a tag-name to an other commit than its previously associated one

-git push origin tag-name --> a tag with its associated commit will be pushed to github
+git push origin tag-name --> a tag with its associated commit will be pushed to GitHub

 git push origin main --tags --> pushes all the tags

+git push origin :tag-name --> the tag will be deleted from the GitHub